dbrumley/harness-training-bae/binary-intro/binary-intro.md

 This tutorial is designed to be the first in a series of tutorials on how to use MAYHEM to work with binary applications.
 In this tutorial, we will cover the six steps to analyzing a binary with MAYHEM:

   1. Confirm that you can run the program on the command line.
-  2. Package up the application Mayhem package /usr/bin/objdump mydir.
+  2. Package up the application `mayhem package /usr/bin/objdump mydir`.
   3. Edit configuration to specify the command line you ran
-  4. Upload the package to the Mayhem cloud service and start mayhem NOTE: WHERE DO YOU GET THE URL?
-Mayhem upload mydir —start-sword
+  4. Upload the package to the Mayhem cloud service and start mayhem NOTE: WHERE DO YOU GET THE URL? `cat .mayhem-client.cfg`
   5. Go to the UI and watch Mayhem test the program!
   6. Download test cases